Diversity, equity and inclusion in scholarly research and publishing

 Friday 28 May 2021, 13:00-14:30 (British Summer Time) (UTC + 1) Find out what time this is in your country

 Thanks to everyone who attended the webinar.
-We will post a summary of the webinar with slides shortly.
+The summary and recording of the webinar is now available.

 Over the past decade, there has been increased attention given in scholarly research and publications to considerations of discrimination or bias against classes or groups of persons as the subjects of research, the authors of research or the topics of research.
 COPE is developing a discussion document on how matters of diversity, equity and inclusion relate to publication ethics and editorial decision making.
 We have already started work on “Best practices around identity and name changes”, with further guidance forthcoming.
 We are also considering developing guidance for dealing with historical offensive content.